-The Elsevirs, celebrated printers at Amsterdam, and Leyden; they flourished between the years 1595 and 1680, and their types were uncommonly beautiful: there were five Elzevirs; Lewis, Bonaventura, Abraham, and Daniel, were the most noted.
+The Elzevirs, celebrated printers at Amsterdam, and Leyden; they flourished between the years 1595 and 1680, and their types were uncommonly beautiful: there were five Elzevirs; Lewis, Bonaventura, Abraham, and Daniel, were the most noted.

-Saint Everemont, a polite French author, born 1613; died 1703.
-He was originally designed for the law, but soon entered the army, where he distinguished himself; falling under the displeasure of Cardinal Mazarine, he went to England, and there passed the remainder of his life, enjoying the favour and protection of Charles the second. who admired his wit and genius.
-Saint Eyremont's works are miscellaneous.
-The interest
+Saint Evremont, a polite French author, born 1613; died 1703.
+He was originally designed for the law, but soon entered the army, where he distinguished himself; falling under the displeasure of Cardinal Mazarine, he went to England, and there passed the remainder of his life, enjoying the favour and protection of Charles the second, who admired his wit and genius.
+Saint Evremont's works are miscellaneous.

 Prince Eugene, born in France, 1663; died 1736.
-This brave general at first served under Lewis the Fourteenth; but that monarch refusing to advance his interests, Eugene quitted France, and entered the Austrian service as a volunteer : his valour soon procured him a company, and he defeated the Turks some time after at Peterwaradin: the emperor sent him against the French, and he became one of the most formidable enemies France ever knew; he joined the duke of Marlborough; the laurels reaped by the allied army were innumerable, and Eugene's share of them was very considerable, reducing ord a as bound Heamid
+This brave general at first served under Lewis the Fourteenth; but that monarch refusing to advance his interests, Eugene quitted France, and entered the Austrian service as a volunteer: his valour soon procured him a company, and he defeated the Turks some time after at Peterwaradin: the emperor sent him against the French, and he became one of the most formidable enemies France ever knew; he joined the duke of Marlborough; the laurels reaped by the allied army were innumerable, and Eugene's share of them was very considerable.

 Euler, a great Swiss mathematician, born at Basil, 1707; died 1783.
 In the reign of Catharine the first, he was invited to Russia, and appointed professor of natural philosophy at Petersburgh; he then accepted an offer made him by Frederic the Great of Prussia, and assisted in the establishment of the academy at Berlin; he published Observations on the Planets, and Comets, the Theory of Magnetism, &c.
-Saint Euremont, a Fille Fre and have been highly spoken of by Sir William Jones, whose critical knowledge of Persic enabled him to judge with accuracy of their beauties.
-Froissart, born in French Flanders, at Valenciennes, 1337; died 1410.
-He was a very accurate historian of his own times, and his Chronicle (splendidly given to us in these times) narrates the transactions and events connected with Spain, France, and England.

-Ferdousi, a celebrated Persian poet ; died 1020.
-His Epic Poems contain the annals of the Persian kings; they engaged him for nearly thirty years,
+Ferdousi, a celebrated Persian poet; died 1020.
+His Epic Poems contain the annals of the Persian kings; they engaged him for nearly thirty years, and have been highly spoken of by Sir William Jones, whose critical knowledge of Persic enabled him to judge with accuracy of their beauties.